Gondolav/switch-appearance/README.md

 MacOS script for switching appearance between light and dark mode in just a click.

 ## Requirements
 Tested on MacOS Mojave v10.14.2.
 No more than 2 applications should be running when executing the script.
+The app needs to be granted accessibility permissions.

 ## Download
 To use the app, you only need to: